ysungit/wordpress/README.md

 3) Install, create and configure MySQL database (**puppetlabs-mysql** https://forge.puppet.com/puppetlabs/mysql)
 4) Install and configure WordPress (**hunner-wordpress** https://forge.puppet.com/hunner/wordpress)

-#### Limitations and Assumptions:
+#### Assumptions:

 - No Puppet master is required; standalone/masterless Puppet is used in this template
 - No external/existing database is available for WordPress; a new MySQL database is created on the web server host
-- No Disaster Recovery or High Availability is required ( single instance on a single AZ solution)
+- No Disaster Recovery or High Availability is required (single EC2 instance running on a single AZ)
 - No scaling requirement (no AWS ELB and ASG etc)

 ## CloudFormation Parameters
 - `DBPassword`: MySQL 'wordpress' password
 - `DBRootPassword`: MySQL 'root' password
-- `EC2InstanceType`: Web server instance type; default 't2.small'
+- `EC2InstanceType`: Webserver instance type; default 't2.small'
 - `KeyName`: dropdown list of existing keypairs
 - `SSHLocation`: SSH (port 80) IP range; default to 0.0.0.0/0